staticdeploy/staticdeploy/website/docs/getting-started-overview.md

 - `bundleId`: the id of the bundle to serve
-- `urlMatcher`: a domain + path combination against which incoming requests are matched to determine wether or not they should be served the static content of the entrypoint's bundle
+- `urlMatcher`: a domain + path combination against which incoming requests are matched to determine whether or not they should be served the static content of the entrypoint's bundle

 Entrypoints may specify a configuration, a `(string, string)` dictionary that is injected at serve-time into the html files of the bundle.